 Do I have to compare my plan during the Medicare Part D annual enrollment period?

 These are the kinds of things that can result from choosing to not participate in the Part D annual enrollment period, which runs from Oct.
-15 to Dec.
+15 - Dec.
 7 this year:

-The prescription drug plans approved by Medicare for North Dakota and all other states are approved for one calendar year (January through December).
+--The Prescription Drug Plans approved by Medicare for North Dakota and all other states are approved for one calendar year (January through December).
 The private companies offering these plans must apply to Medicare to be approved each year, so plans change from year to year.
-Example: in 2010, there were 46 plans available from the various companies, while in 2011 there were 33; this was the same for 2012.
-We do not know at this time how many companies will have plans approved for 2013, nor do we know how many plans each company will submit for approval.
+Example: in 2010, there were 46 plans available from the various companies, while in 2011 there were 33.
+We do not know at this time how many companies will have plans approved for 2012, nor do we know how many plans each company will submit for approval.

-You should be notified 60 days prior to Dec.
-31 if the company you were with will not have a plan next year, allowing you time to address this, but you must act.
+You should be notified 60 days prior to December 31, if the company you were with will not have a plan next year allowing you time necessary to address this, but you must act.

-Here's another scenario that may occur if you choose not to participate.
-If the company you had your 2012 prescription drug plan through offers approved plans in 2013 that are different than your 2012 plan, you may simply be rolled over into another one of their plans if you do nothing.
+Here's another scenario that may occur if you choose not to participate: If the company you had your 2011 prescription drug plan through offers approved plans in 2012 that are different than your 2011 plan, you may simply be rolled over into another one of their plans if you do nothing.

 As a result of such a rollover into a new plan, one of the following situations may occur:

---More importantly, your medications that were covered in 2012 may not all be covered in the company's 2013 formulary (list of covered medications), which could mean you will end up paying full price for those that are not.
+Also, your medications that were covered in 2011 may not all be covered in the company's 2012 formulary, which could mean you will end up paying full price for them.

 Reasons you should participate in this annual event include:

-When you consider the pros and cons, it should be obvious that it is in your best interest to participate.
+So when you consider the pros and cons, it should be obvious that it is in your best interest to participate.
 The only thing that it costs you to do this is some of your time.
-You can attend one of the Insurance Department's free annual enrollment events , call your information into 211, call the department (888-575-6611), or go online and enter your information at (www.medicare.gov).
-We are pleased to partner with First Link so you can once again dial "211" and they will provide service 24 hours a day, seven days a week.
+You can attend one of the Insurance Department's annual enrollment event on Tuesday, Nov.
+8, from 9 a.m. to 4 p.m. in the Sleep Inn Convention Center, 2400-10th St. SW, call your information into 211, call the Department, or go online and enter your information at (www.medicare.gov).
+We are pleased to partner with 211 to provide you with services 24 hours a day, seven days a week.
 From Sept.
-10 through Nov.
-21, "211" will be available to gather your medication information and the drug plan comparisons will be completed and mailed to you.
-The 211 service starts gathering data in September; however, the department will not be mailing comparisons until on or after Oct.
-15, when Medicare's computer program allows us to begin.
-Please be patient.
+12 through Nov.
+23 representatives will be available to gather your medication information and the comparisons will be completed and mailed to you.
+211 starts gathering data in September; however, the Department will not be mailing comparisons until Oct.
+15, when Medicare's computer program allows us to begin comparisons.